zencart/documentation/content/user/email/exporting_email_addresses.md

 weight: 10
 ---

-To export email addresses, grab the [Email Address Exporter](https://www.zen-cart.com/downloads.php?do=file&id=6) plugin from our downloads site.
+To export email addresses, grab the [Email Address Exporter](https://www.zen-cart.com/downloads.php?do=file&id=6) plugin from the Zen Cart plugins library.

 The readme in the plugin zip file explains how to install and how to use.